Create and use node pools with labels and taints

 EOF -

-Use the following command to verify that the pod was successfully created.
+Use the following command to verify that the pod has been created successfully.
 The

 ubuntu-pod-label-example